dannyuk1982/statamic-Duplicate/README.md

 *Help*
 ==

-This could be much smarter - it isn't translatable, the JavaScript to insert the button could be smarter (maybe using Vue?) and the naming for copies could be smarter too - if you want to help please create a pull request!
+This could be much smarter - it isn't translatable, the alogorithm that names the files could be more intelligent (see comments) - if you want to help please create a pull request!